-- Your doctor will tell you how much Ranexa to take and when
+- Your doctor will tell you how much RANEXA to take and when to take it.

 - Do not change your dose unless your doctor tells you to.

-- Ranexa can cause dizziness, lightheadness, or fainting.
+- RANEXA can cause dizziness, lightheadedness, or fainting.
 If you have these symptoms, do not drive a car, use machinery, or do anything that needs you to be alert.

 Tell your doctor if you have any side effect that bothers you or does not go away.

-Medicines are sometimes prescribed for purposes other than those listed in Patient Information.
-Do not use Ranexa for a condition for which it was not prescribed.
-Do not give Ranexa to other people, even if they have the same condition you have.
+Medicines are sometimes prescribed for purposes other than those listed in the Patient Information.
+Do not use RANEXA for a condition for which it was not prescribed.
+Do not give RANEXA to other people, even if they have the same condition you have.
 It may harm them.